TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Jointly Learning Grasping and Throwing

 where $y_i$ is the binary ground truth grasp success label and $\bar{\delta}_i$ is the ground truth residual label.
 We use an Huber loss \cite{girshick2015fast} instead of an MSE loss for regression since we find that it is less sensitive to inaccurate outlier labels.
 We pass gradients only through the single pixel $i$ on which the grasping primitive was executed.
 All other pixels backpropagate with 0 loss.

-More training details in Sec. \ref{sec:training-details} of the appendix.
+We train our network $f$ by stochastic gradient descent with momentum, using fixed learning rates of $10^{-4}$, momentum of 0.9, and weight decay $2^{-5}$.
+Our models are trained from scratch (\ie random Xavier initialization \cite{glorot2010understanding}, without any image-based pretraining \cite{yen2020learning}) in PyTorch with an NVIDIA Titan X on an Intel Xeon CPU E5-2699 v3 clocked at 2.30GHz.
+We train with prioritized experience replay \cite{schaul2015prioritized} using stochastic rank-based prioritization, approximated with a power-law distribution.
+Our exploration strategy is $\epsilon$-greedy, with $\epsilon$ initialized at 0.5 then annealed over training to 0.1.
+Specifically, when executing a grasp, the robot has an $\epsilon$ chance to sample a random grasp within the robot's workspace for picking; likewise when executing a throw, the robot has an $\epsilon$ chance to explore a random positive release velocity.